-In this guest post, Kim Jones outlines how to use your intranet to maximize the skills and expertise already available inside your organization (internal crowdsourcing), reduce staff attrition, loss of corporate knowledge and valued skills, and empower your workforce to get involved in projects that interest them.
+In this guest post, Kim Jones outlines how to use your intranet to maximise the skills and expertise already available inside your organisation (internal crowdsourcing), reduce staff attrition, loss of corporate knowledge and valued skills, and empower your workforce to get involved in projects that interest them.

 In our personal lives, we look for flexible and cost-effective online services in which to engage, like and share what we need at that moment.

-As a former head of marketing and investor communications for a global financial services organizations, I’ve learned that the organization intranet has moved beyond an internal corporate and social communication tool to being a strategic tool linked to the organization’s business plan and performance systems.
-So before you start organizing contractors to do project work or you reach your Full Time Equivalent (FTE) limits, don’t forget to look at what is right under your nose and use your organization intranet as one of the most effective ways of accessing real-time information about your organization’s talent.
+As a former head of marketing and investor communications for a global financial services organisations, I’ve learned that the organisation intranet has moved beyond an internal corporate and social communication tool to being a strategic tool linked to the organisation’s business plan and performance systems.
+So before you start organising contractors to do project work or you reach your Full Time Equivalent (FTE) limits, don’t forget to look at what is right under your nose and use your organisation intranet as one of the most effective ways of accessing real-time information about your organisation’s talent.